 Craig’s mom, Donna, is a dear friend.
 Our sons are brothers.
 We will always be connected.
 Donna has been there for me during one of the most difficult times in my life.

 Nine years ago Mitch was in a motorcycle accident.
 He was taken to the hospital and was suffering from a head injury.
-The hospital called Donna as Mitch did not have next if kin information on him at the time of the accident, and Donna worked at the hospital.
+Often people who suffer injuries after coming off their motorcycle, or their loved ones, will seek legal advice from the likes of lawyers from the Mann Law Firm in regards to what action to take against the negligent party involved in the incident.
+The hospital called Donna as Mitch did not have next of kin information on him at the time of the accident, and Donna worked at the hospital.
 The police contacted me and when I arrived at the hospital, Donna was there with Mitch.
 She was looking after him as if he was her own son.
 I am grateful for that.
+It gave us time to begin sorting things, when we didn’t know if we should be contacting motorcycle accident attorneys in Austin or calling the family.
 She, Craig and Rosalyn helped with money when we had to travel to another province to a neuro unit.
 While we were there for three weeks Donna was a wonderful support over the phone.

 During that difficult time when Mitch was in a coma for two weeks and on life support, Charlie and I, as well as Mitch’s girlfriend, really did not know if Mitch was going to live or die.
 Spending that trying time together Charlie and I became closer in a new way.
 I am pleased to say that Mitch recovered fully and is enjoying life.
 Friends have said that we should contact a lawyer like https://flemingattorneys.com/ to seek compensation for the traumatic ordeal and that’s something we are looking at, but to be honest we are just so glad he’s ok.